NorthStarUAS/Messages/README.md

-# Rice Creek UAS simple/lean message serialization and deserialization
+# NorthStar UAS simple/lean message serialization and deserialization

 Given a json declaration of binary message structures, automatically generate C++ and python code to implement managing, serializing, and